-Harrelson has been a vegan for over 30 years.
-And over those 30 years, he has promoted veganism to co-stars and sources out vegan chefs for sustainability cooking.
+Actor Woody Harrelson, age 57, has eaten a vegan diet for over 30 years.
+And over those 30 years, he has promoted veganism to co-stars and sources out vegan chefs for sustainable cooking.

 That's one reason Harrelson helped found Prairie Pulp and Paper.
 The name of the game is a sustainable paper made of 80 percent wheat straw waste.
 This special paper is named Step Forward Paper, and the business claims that every two boxes of it used in place of standard office paper save an entire tree.

-For some actors, being a paper salesman on the side might seem a bit demeaning, but Harrelson has described the thought of losing entire forests to clear-cutting as being "too painful" and reiterated he feels a personal responsibility to help turn things around: "We need to do something about this."
+For some actors, being a paper salesman on the side might seem a bit demeaning, but Woody Harrelson has described the thought of losing entire forests to clear-cutting as being "too painful" and reiterated he feels a personal responsibility to help turn things around: "We need to do something about this."